citp/privacy-policy-historical/w/wo/woo/woodlandtrust.org.uk.md

 ## 3\.
 Legitimate interests

 We have a number of lawful reasons that mean we can use (or 'process') your personal information.
-One lawful reason is something called 'legitimate interests'.Broadly speaking Legitimate Interests means we can process your personal information if:
+One lawful reason is something called 'legitimate interests'.
+Broadly speaking Legitimate Interests means we can process your personal information if:

-  * We have a genuine and legitimate reason.
- ** _and_**
-  * We are not harming any of your rights and interests.
+•  We have a genuine and legitimate reason **_and_** are not harming any of your rights and interests

 ##